 Table 16.
 D10 abundant, easily identifiable ground beetle species 86 Table 17.
 Sample IDs for various types of samples generated during beetle sorting 94 Table 18.
-Examples of site name abbreviations for locality labels 96 Table 19.
-Number of labels needed for the difference activities requiring insect locality labels .104 Figure 1 Standard beetle plot layout 5 Figure 2 Schedule for nitfall tran deployment and collection during a sampling season.
-Tranning occ urs igure 2.
-Schedule for pittall trap deployment and collection during a sampling season.
-Trapping occurs growing season varies among sites (see APPENDIX D for domain-specific estimated dates for onset a - nd cessation of sampling).
+Examples of site name abbreviations for locality labels 96 $ \textit{Table 19.
+Number of labels needed for the difference activities requiring insect locality labels. \dots } \\$ 104 Figure 1.
+Standard beetle plot layout 5 Figure 2.
+Schedule for pitfall trap deployment and collection during a sampling season.
+Trapping continuously throughout the growing season and traps are checked every 14 days.
+The length o growing season varies among sites (see APPENDIX D for domain-specific estimated dates for ons et and cessation of sampling).
 6 Figure 3.
 Digging a hole for the pitfall container.
 24 Figure 4.
 Positioning cover over pitfall trap.
-Note the pitfall is not sufficiently dug into the ground in this image.
+Note the pitfall is not sufficiently dug into the groun id in this image.
 The lip should not stick up from the ground 26 Figure 5.
 Installing pitfall lid with spacers.
-Note lower position of container.
-26 Figure 6.
+Note lower position of container 26 Figure 6.
 Fastening down pitfall cover.
-Note the spacer below the cover.
-27 Figure 7.
+Note the spacer below the cover 27 Figure 7.
 Example label format 28 Figure 8.
 Adding locality labels to trap 29 Figure 9.
 300 μm mesh filter fitted to the top of a Nalgene bottle 30 Figure 10.
 Preparing to filter out specimens from collecting fluid.
-30 Figure 11.
+30 $ \label{thm:continuous} \textbf{Figure 11.
 Filtering specimens from trap.
-The temporary waste container is below the filter (not visit ole).
-31 Figure 12.
-Beetle specimens after collecting fluid has been poured off 31 Figure 13.
-Rinsing sample with water 32 Figure 14.
+The temporary waste container is below the filter (not also also below the filter). } \\$ visible).
+Figure 12.
+Beetle specimens after collecting fluid has been poured off Figure 13.
+Rinsing sample with water Figure 14.
 Rinsing sample with 95% ethanol.
-32 Figure 15.
+Figure 15.
 Placing sample in Whirl-Pak bag.
-33 Figure 16.
+Figure 16.
 Two alternative ways to rinse the sample into the Whirl-Pak.
-After rinsing cover the sample into the Whirl-Pak. ole with 95% ethanol.
-The mesh is also placed in the bag.
-33 Figure 17.
+After rinsing cover the s with 95% ethanol.
+The mesh is also placed in the bag Figure 17.
 Checking filter for remaining insects.
-Place filter in bag with sample 34 Figure 18.
+Place filter in bag with sample Figure 18.
 A packed sample.
-34 Figure 19.
+Figure 19.
 Workflow of the ethanol rinse and vertebrate bycatch removal processing step.
-Activities are represented by blue boxes, decisions by grey triangles, and labels by yellow boxes 37 Figure 20.
-Filtering diluted ethanol off sample into a specimen cup (a temporary waste container) 38 Figure 21.
+Activi represented by blue boxes, decisions by grey triangles, and labels by yellow boxes Figure 20.
+Filtering diluted ethanol off sample into a specimen cup (a temporary waste containe Figure 21.
 Pouring sample through filter directly into larger waste container.
-38 Figure 22.
+Figure 22.
 Samples from one sampling bout stored in a sealed container.
-Label containers using lab tape and permanent markers.
-42 Figure 23.
+Label containers using and permanent markers.
+Figure 23.
 Workflow for processing invertebrate bycatch.
-Activities are represented by blue boxes, intermediate and final products by red boxes, decisions by grey triangles, and labels by yellow boxes 44 Figure 24.
-Bycatch samples stored in a 50 mL centrifuge tubes, the amount of ethanol in a bycatch sample will vary by sample size.
-47
+Activities are represented by blue boxed intermediate and final products by red boxes, decisions by grey triangles, and labels by yellow be Figure 24.
+Bycatch samples stored in a 50 mL centrifuge tubes, the amount of ethanol in a bycat sample will vary by sample size 47